admin-remix/Chromebook-Getter-Docs/docs/product-roadmap/README.md

 sidebar: auto
 ---

-# Roadmap
+# Road map

-While the core funcationality of Chromebook Getter will always remain free, we would like to introduce mulitple premium features that we belive will enhance and add to the funcationality of Chromebook Getter.
+While the core functionality of Chromebook Getter will always remain free, we would like to introduce multiple premium features that we believe will enhance and add to the functionality of Chromebook Getter.
 Allowing you to be even more productive while using our app.

-## Core Funcationality
+## Core Functionality

 * [Get All Chromebooks](/chromebook-actions/get-all-chromebooks/)
 * [Get Single organizational unit and children](/chromebook-actions/get-chromebooks/)